 The film opens with the innocent scene of a daughter, Lynne, combing her aging father’s hair in the present day.
 His hair is greying, and he’s mostly silent, save for an “ouch” when she tugs a little too hard on a tangled strand.
 Sachs then cuts to old footage of her father skiing down a slope while taking phone calls, the epitome of a businessman who doesn’t waste a second of time; it’s a stark contrast from the image of him as an older man, being taken care of by his adult daughter.
 Now that her father’s life has slowed to a more measured pace, Sachs uses this film to reflect on the man who shaped her life, for both good and bad.“I wanted to make a film about my father because I thought he was an iconoclast, a rule breaker,” Sachs explained to me.
 “But he was also not transparent to me.
 I was interested in the method by which we can understand another human being at all.”

 The film received its streaming premiere this week on the Criterion Channel, along with seven other short and mid-length films by Sachs.
 Aside from two films — The Washing Society (co-directed by Lizzie Olesker, 2018) and E•pis•to•lar•y: Letter to Jean Vigo (2021) — they’re all films that Sachs made about and/or with her family.
-Watching them all — Which Way is East (1994), The Last Happy Day (2009), Wind in Our Hair (2010), Girl is Presence (2020), and Maya at 24 (2021) — I came to know, at least on some level, Sachs’s family unit.
+Watching them all — Which Way is East (1994), The Last Happy Day (2009), Wind in Our Hair (2010), Girl is Presence (co-directed by Anne Lesley Selcer, 2020), and Maya at 24 (2021) — I came to know, at least on some level, Sachs’s family unit.
 I saw her two daughters, Noa and Maya, grow up on screen over the course of several films.
 I observed Sachs’s relationship to her sister Dana in Which Way is East.
 I witnessed her try to unravel the legacy of her distant cousin Sandor Lenard in The Last Happy Day.